samperrow/pre-party-browser-hints/readme.txt

 c) Prefetch and preload work similarly, which allows single resources to be loaded before they are requested by the user.
 Use this for loading images, videos, JavaScript files, etc.

 How does the plugin automatically add preconnect hints?
-After installing the plugin (or clicking the 'Reset Links' button), a JavaScript file will be sent to your website which captures the resources loaded from external domains and sends them via Ajax to your database six seconds after the page has been loaded.
+After installing the plugin (or clicking the 'Reset Links' button), a JavaScript file will be loaded on your website (after a page is loaded) which captures the resources loaded from external domains and sends them via Ajax to your database six seconds after the page has been loaded.
 This script fires 6 seconds after the website has been loaded, to allow for all resources to be completely loaded.

 Many websites have cache plugins that can interfere with this functionality.
 I have configured the JavaScript file to only function when it is in its original folder (not been merged/combined).
 This is to prevent it from triggering after every page load.
 To get this funtionality working properly, ensure that this file (/wp-content/plugins/pre-party-browser-hints/js/find-external-domains.js) is not effected by any cache plugins.